yunghuey/merchant_ordering/readme.txt

 done:connect the navigation for new page done:after the `order` is created, please update the orderID into `cart_product` and update the hasOrder column into 1, deduct quantity available in `product` table
-orderStatus: paid, processing, packing, shipping, delivered
+orderStatus: paid, processing, packed, shipping, delivered